syncfusion-content/wpf-docs/wpf/TabControl/TabItem-Header.md

 ### Show or hide close button for specific tab item

-You can show or hide close button for particual tab item by using the [TabItemExt.CloseButtonState](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt~CloseButtonState.html) property.
+You can show or hide close button for particular tab item by using the [TabItemExt.CloseButtonState](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt~CloseButtonState.html) property.
 The `TabItemExt.CloseButtonState` is effective only when the `CloseButtonType` property is set to one among `Individual`, `Extended`, or `Both`.

 <table>
 <tr>